dr-jts/recipes/veg/veg-rice.md

 5. Add 1/2 c of stock and cook until spoon leaves a trail
 6. Continue adding stock 1/2 c at a time, stirring frequently
 7. Cook until rice is al dente and mixture is thick but fluid - about 25 mins (you may not use all the stock)
+8. (Optional) Add sauted diced mushrooms
-8. Remove from heat, stir in Parmesan, a bit of butter, and any torn herbs to taste
+9. Remove from heat, stir in Parmesan, a bit of butter, and any torn herbs to taste